peter-w-bryant/ConversionUtil/README.md

 # ConversionUtil: https://conversion-util.herokuapp.com/
-UNDER MAINTENANCE: A web-based application for converting between Binary/Decimal/Hex/Octal as well a calculator for performing operations on operands of type Binary/Decimal/Hexadecimal/Octal.
+A web-based application for converting between Binary/Decimal/Hex/Octal as well a calculator for performing operations on operands of type Binary/Decimal/Hexadecimal/Octal.